 Keep the place tidy

-The best way to prevent your puppy from destroying your belongings is to keep your puppy away from them.
+The best way to stop your puppy’s chewing from destroying your belongings is to keep your puppy away from them.
 Objects like shoes, furniture, electrical cords or children’s toys should be picked up and placed out of your puppy’s reach.

 Limit where they can roam